-Beginning August 1, 2014, the Beasley Knob OHV Trail System will be closed for trail construction and maintenance.
-The Beasley Knob Trail System will be closed through the end of 2014 and into the normal closure period of January 1, 2015 until March 15, 2015.
+NOTICE: Beginning August 8, 2014, the Beasley Knob OHV Trail System will be closed for trail construction and maintenance.
+The Beasley Knob Trail System will be closed through the end of 2014 and into the normal closure period of January 1, 2015 until April 15, 2015.
 We apologize for the inconvenience as we work to make this trail system more sustainable and more enjoyable for the public.
 If you have any questions, please feel free to contact Valencia Morris at (706) 745-6928.

 The timber salvage operation has been completed, and the area is open for day-use.
 Beginning September 14, 2012, the area will be open from sunrise to sunset every day of the week, but remains closed to all camping.